jamesloper/lemontron/_posts/2024-11-18-lemontron-design-nearing-completion.md

 drives a ton of modern printers.
 However the exact drive system is known as the Positron drive, invented by YouTuber "KRALYN" who released it in May of 2022.

-Shortly after, Kralyn mysteriously went dark but the rest of the Positron team founded a business and went on to bring the well received Positron v3.2 kit to market with LDO Motors as a manufacturer.
+Shortly after, Kralyn stepped away due to a career change where non-competes prevented him from participating.
+But his team eventually brought the well received Positron v3.2 kit to market with LDO Motors as a manufacturer.

 While heads down working on the v3.2, several forks sprung up, including the Positron JourneyMaker who beat the v3.2 to market, and the newcomer, the Lemontron.
 Lemontron began as a unibody chassis mod for the JourneyMaker, but